prometheus/proposals/proposals/0065-issue-pr-label-system.md

 - **`stale`**: No recent activity
 - **`keepalive`**: Should not be marked stale or auto-closed

+Some currently used labels are well established and seem useful but don't fit well into the proposed taxonomy:

+- **`help wanted`**: Good issues for external contributors, might require specific expertise
+- **`good first issue`**: Good for newcomers to the project
+- **`not-as-easy-as-it-looks`**: Appears simple but has hidden complexity
+- `dependencies`: Used by dependeabot

+A few labels have served a temporary purpose:

+- `hacktoberfest`
+- `backport-*`: Track backports for LTS releases

 **Usage**: These labels serve various workflow and community needs.
 Some are applied manually, while others (like `dependencies`) are often applied automatically.

-Some labels should be abandoned in favor of the structured labels proposed above.
+**Proposal**: Most labels should be abandoned in favor of the structured labels proposed above.
+Keep a few regular exceptions and the option for temporary labels for a specific purpose.

 ### Implementation Considerations